QuantEcon/lecture-source-jl/rst_files/tools_and_techniques/orth_proj.rst

 Further Reading
 ----------------

-For background and foundational concepts, see our lecture :doc:`on linear algebra <linear_algebra>`
+For background and foundational concepts, see our lecture :doc:`on linear algebra <../tools_and_techniques/linear_algebra>`

 For more proofs and greater theoretical detail, see `A Primer in Econometric Theory <http://www.johnstachurski.net/emet.html>`_